ScenSync/cortex_bridge/docs/EASYTIER_SEPARATION_PLAN.md

 ## Executive Summary

-This document outlines the plan to separate the monolithic `easytier_bridge` crate into 4 focused crates, along with necessary database schema changes and integration updates for both `cortex_agent` and `cortex_server`.
+This document outlines the plan to separate the monolithic `cortex_bridge` crate into 4 focused crates, along with necessary database schema changes and integration updates for both `cortex_agent` and `cortex_server`.

 **Current Problem**:
 - Monolithic crate mixing device client, config server, and network gateway functionality